oraclize/docs/source/includes/_ethereum.md

 ```

 Provable supports ERC20 token payments.
-In order to make queries using a token as payment rather than ETH, you must somewhere in your contract call: `oraclize_setCustomTokenPayment(address <token-address>);`, where `<token-address>` is any of those existing on the whitelist<!-- FIME Link here! --> of supported tokens.
+In order to make queries using a token as payment rather than ETH, you must somewhere in your contract call: `oraclize_setCustomTokenPayment(address <token-address>);`, where `<token-address>` is any of those existing on the whitelist<!-- FIXME: Update link here when we have list! --> of supported tokens.
+(The token whitelist will be announced soon)

 Once called, subsequent queries made by a contract will be paid for in the specified tokens.
 Query prices are exactly the same as when paying in ETH, but will be converted to their token equivalent automatically.